mtshing/PEP-GroupA/README.md

 Group A can be conducted in Cantonese if everybody understands Cantonese.
 However the notes will still be written in English.

-These notes were originally hand-written on whiteboard, and transfered to .pdf through OneNote for online learning due to the pandemic.
-I currently have no plan to convert them into Latex since there are too many annotations and drawings.
+These notes were originally hand-written on whiteboard, and transfered to .pdf through OneNote for online learning due to the pandemic. ~~I currently have no plan to convert them into Latex since there are too many annotations and drawings.~~

+A latex conversion project has been started in [here](https://github.com/mtshing/PEP-GroupA-latex).
+However the progress is very slow.
+Don't expect it to catch up the training schedule.

 ---
 # Syllabus & Schedule